 Top 5 Tips for Your Branch Operations Manager Resume

-• If you are applying for a role that requires you to use specific software or tools, such as SAP or Salesforce, mention it in your resume.
-Don’t just say “used SAP to manage employee data,” though.
+- If you’re applying for a role that requires you to use specific software or tools, such as SAP or Salesforce, mention it in your resume.
+Don’t just say, “used SAP to manage employee data,” though.
 A better way to spin it is to say, “Utilized SAP to input and manage employee data for a team of 130 people, including benefits administration and payroll.”

-• Your future boss will certainly love it if you’re able to save them a little money, so talk about the specific ways you demonstrated financial management skills in the past.
+- You’ll be more likely to see a job offer come your way if you can show how you’ve saved prior companies a little money, so talk about the specific ways you demonstrated financial management skills in the past.
 As an example, “reduced branch expenses by 14%” is more effective than “oversaw financial operations.”

-• If you’re applying outside of your current field, find a common ground between the two.
+- If you’re resigning from a job different from the one you’re pursuing, find a common ground between the two.
 Switching from hospitality to insurance sales is fine if you draw attention to the fact that you know the foundations of management, such as inventing new strategies to help improve sales numbers.

 Your entire resume should fit onto a single page, so the more you develop your career, the more you’ll have to omit.
 Include jobs closely tied to management, like logistics coordinator or administrative manager.
 Be sure to also mention relevant education, such as a degree in business administration or finance.